Geonovum/imkl2015-dev/README.md

 # imkl2015-dev

+`NOTE: This git was used for the generation of IMKL schemas.
+It is preserved for future use when potential schemas need to be generated`

 This is the github reposotitory for the development of the IMKL2015 information model and schemas.
 In the repo we have the following folders:

 * ShapeChange: Configuration files for the ShapeChange tool that convert the UML diagram to a GML application schema.